Frequently Asked Questions

 Why aren't there any NPC stats, scenarios and other gaming information on the Valdyas pages?

 Because Valdyas is not a game world.
 I started it, and keep developing it, for my own enjoyment and later the enjoyment of a select few others as well.
 Part of the enjoyment did indeed come from games, but that's not the purpose of the world or of the pages about it.
-I've never changed anything in the world or its culture for the sake of the game, though the games have made me discover things I otherwise wouldn't have thought of.
-Rather, the games exist for the sake of the world.
+The games exist for the sake of the world, not vice versa.
+I've never deliberately changed anything in the world or its culture for the game (or for the novels either), though the games and the novels have made me discover things I otherwise wouldn't have thought of.

 But you've used it as a game setting, haven't you?